Silverfeelin/Starbound-BindMenu/README.md

 * Low refresh rate.
  * A projectile is spawned every half a second to prevent performance loss (2Hz).
  This is done to keep the mod multiplayer-compatible.
+* You'll see other people using a Bind Menu.
 * Probably a bunch more.
 Report issues on the [Issues page](https://github.com/Silverfeelin/Starbound-BindMenu/issues)!

 ## Contributing